A career with QPAC can offer you much more than just a job

 QPAC is governed by a Board of Trust members appointed by the Queensland Government.
 In collaboration with the Trust members, QPAC is managed by an Executive Group that is responsible for the operations and the achievement of the Centre's strategic priorities.
 QPAC is a Statutory Body of the Queensland Government with its responsibilities set out in the Queensland Performing Arts Trust Act 1977.

-Professor Coaldrake was named as a recipient of a 2017 Queensland Great Award by the Premier of Queensland on 6 June, and he was the awarded the 2016 Asia Pacific Leadership Award by the Council for Advancement of Support of Education (CASE) in April.
+In 2017 Professor Coaldrake was named as a recipient of a Queensland Great Award by the Premier of Queensland.

 She now works as a company director, business coach and consultant in the arts and community services sectors.
-She is Chair of Bleached Arts Ltd, which delivers the Bleach Festival on the Gold Coast, a Director of publishing house Currency House Ltd, a Director of the Community Services Industry Alliance and of dvconnect.
-As Chair of Of One Mind Ltd, she is working to develop the WOW (Women of the World) Festival in Australia, including the staging of WOW in Brisbane 2015, and in 2018, as part of the cultural festival for the Commonwealth Games.
+She is Chair of Bleached Arts Ltd, which delivers the Bleach Festival on the Gold Coast, a Director of the Community Services Industry Alliance and of DVConnect.
+As Chair of Of One Mind Ltd, she is working to develop the WOW (Women of the World) Festival in Australia and the Pacific, including the staging of WOW as part of the cultural festival for the 2018 Commonwealth Games.

 Dare Power is Group Administration Manager for his family business BMD, one of Australia’s largest privately-owned construction, consulting and urban development organisations.